Mediation Clinic Director and Associate Professor of Law

 LL.M., 1997, Loyola University Chicago

-Professor Browe-Olson is the Director of Clinical Programs and an Associate Professor of Law.
+Professor Browe-Olson is the Director of the Mediation Clinic and an Associate Professor of Law.
 She oversees the mediation, litigation, tax and consumer protection clinics, and state-wide Special Education and Dependency/Neglect mediation projects.
 In addition to directing the Mediation Clinic, she has also taught Family Law, Mediation and Negotiation Seminars, ADR, and Domestic Violence courses.
 She helped create the UA Little Rock Graduate Certificate Program in Conflict Mediation.
 She is a passionate advocate who focuses on educating law students, judges, lawyers, and other professionals on conflict resolution and communication.

 She currently serves on the Arkansas Parent Counsel Commission, the Association of Family and Conciliation Courts (AFCC) executive board and the editorial board of the family Court Review.
 She was co-chair of the American Bar Association Section on Dispute Resolution 2015 – 2017 conferences and on the executive board of the AALS ADR Section and the Arkansas Conflict Resolution Association.
 Professor Browe-Olson has also served on numerous boards and committees for the Arkansas Administrative Office of the Courts’ Court Improvement Project; the Arkansas Alternative Dispute Resolution Commission; the Arkansas Access to Justice Commission; Arkansas Coalition Against Domestic Violence and the Arkansas Women’s Leadership Forum.
 Nationally she has been a resource for the American Bar Association Section on Dispute Resolution, Association of Family and Conciliation Courts, the Family Court Review and the National Child Welfare Decision-making Network.
 She won the Bowen School of Law Faculty Excellence Award for Public Service in 2004 and 2013.